ACCOUNTING AND REGULATORY TECHNICAL UPDATE

 The primary purpose of the Managed Care Committee is to provide timely, applicable, solutions-oriented information and tools to its Committee and Chapter Members related to developments in managed care and insurance, changes in state and federal healthcare reform, as well as challenges and opportunities resulting from new payment methodologies and delivery system transformation.
 The Committee meets monthly to accomplish the following objectives:

 - Identify experts on various healthcare topics and arrange monthly webcasts for the HFMA MA-RI community;

 - Discuss relevant managed care topics as well as changes that affect managed care as a result of state and national healthcare reform efforts;

 - Explore and learn from successful examples of effective collaboration in the marketplace and new issues/products emerging in the managed care environment;

 - Learn from Committee members’ professional experiences through informal presentations;

-- Recruit writers to prepare 2-3 articles for the Managed Care issue of the HFMA Advisor.
+- Recruit writers to prepare 2-3 blog posts for the chapter’s blog.